KenPainter/GenLogic/docs/examples/automations/multiple-automations.md

 # Instead of creating 6 separate triggers, GenLogic creates ONE consolidated trigger:
 # - transactions_update_accounts_aggregations_genlogic()
 #
-# This single trigger handles all automations efficiently:
+# This single trigger handles all instances of automation efficiently:
 # 1. On INSERT/UPDATE/DELETE of transactions
-# 2. Calculates all 6 automations in one pass
+# 2. Calculates all 6 instances of automation in one pass
 # 3. Updates all 6 columns in accounts table with one UPDATE statement
 # 4. Uses OLD/NEW values for incremental calculations where possible
 #